What is On the Table Philly and why should I participate?

 How should I invite my guests?

-Emails, phone calls, texts, in person conversations, and even short hand-written notes are all effective ways to connect with guests.
+Emails, phone calls and even short hand-written notes are all effective ways to connect with guests.

 What should an On the Table Philly gathering look like?

-Hosts are encouraged to offer whatever form of hospitality is comfortable and easy for you.
-You are welcome to be creative.
-The priority is to create an atmosphere conducive to meaningful conversation — coffee and donuts in your organization’s meeting room, a potluck at your home, a picnic in a nearby park, a brown bag lunch, a gathering at a neighborhood restaurant or a block party with pretzels and lemonade are just some of the many possibilities.
+Hosts are encouraged to be creative.
+The priority is to create an atmosphere conducive to meaningful conversation.
+A potluck in your dining room, a get-together at a neighborhood restaurant or a brownbag lunch at your job are just some of the many possibilities for your gathering.

 What is expected of me during and after my On the Table Philly gathering is over?